Springwood High School Academy’s Special Educational Needs and Disabilities Information Report

 F-Ten is a quiet, supervised space at break and lunchtimes for students requiring the facility.

-We have a trained, in-house counsellor who can offer 1:1 support to students with Social, Emotional and Mental Health Difficulties.
+We have a Pupil Mentor (behaviour/ safeguarding) who can offer 1:1 support to students with Social, Emotional and Mental Health Difficulties.

 For some learners we may want to seek advice from specialist teams.
-In our school and Cluster we have access to various specialist services.
+In our school and Cluster we have access to the following external specialists, some of which are traded services.

 - Speech and Language Therapist